11 Top Tips For Teaching Kids To Fish And Have Fun While Fishing

 Fishing for panfish is a great way to start them fishing

-Odds are you’re going to find a kid or two that doesn’t really fall in love with fishing.
+Odds are you’ll find a kid or two that doesn’t fall in love with fishing.
 It could be the weather, the lack of action, or the work that goes into preparing for it that causes them to lose interest, but that’s okay!

-Whether you decide that they should keep trying is up to you, but it’s important to know what to do when they start to lose interest.
+Whether you decide they should keep trying is up to you, but it’s important to know what to do when they lose interest.

 1. Be okay with failure; find joy in it!
-We all struggle when we fish and that’s what makes it special.
-Do your best to make it fun and keep a good attitude as you may be failing.
-Even if you have to show them how to do something 50 different times, keep encouraging them and do your best to show that it’s the reality of fishing, but not the end of the world.
+We all struggle when we fish, which makes it special.
+Do your best to make it fun and keep a good attitude, as you may fail.
+Even if you have to show them how to do something 50 different times, keep patient and do your best to show that it’s the reality of fishing.

 2. Encourage your kids as much as possible!
 Kids don’t want to disappoint their parents or guardians.
 If you want to turn a kid off to fishing, get frustrated with them while they’re trying to learn something you love to do!
 Remember that it took time for you to learn as well.

 3. Embrace and help your kids to find some fishing sites on social media.
 There are plenty of YouTube channels with younger people who fish!
-The Googan Squad is a great resource with instructional videos and family-friendly content for young anglers.
-A simple search on YouTube fishing will provide thousands of fun videos.
+The Googan Squad is a great resource for young anglers with instructional videos and family-friendly content.
+A simple search on YouTube Fishing will provide thousands of fun videos.

 4. Invite some of your kids’ friends along!
-Sometimes learning with a friend can create more interest for your children.
+Sometimes, learning with a friend can create more interest for your children.
 If anything, they’ll have someone to talk to as they learn!
-As long as they’re outside enjoying themselves, you can consider that a win.
+You can consider that a win if they’re outside enjoying themselves.

-Last Important Tip: Be patient and don’t get frustrated!
-Kids will tangle up the line, make too much noise and complain at times.
-As mentioned earlier in this article encourage, encourage, encourage!
+Last Important Tip: Be patient, and don’t get frustrated!
+Kids will tangle up the line, make too much noise, and sometimes complain.
+As mentioned earlier in this article, encourage, encourage, encourage!

-Once they have been fishing a couple of times, buy them their own fishing rod and reel combo starter set.
-These starter sets are great birthday or Christmas presents and once they have their own kid’s fishing rod they will show even more interest.
+Once they have been fishing a couple of times, consider getting them their own fishing rod and reel combos set.
+These sets are great birthday or Christmas fishing presents, and once they have their own fishing rod and reel, they will show even more interest.

 Final Thoughts

-Kids these days need affirmation, stimulation, and positive adult role models in their lives.
+Kids these days need affirmation, stimulation, and positive adult role models.
 Fishing is a great activity to teach dozens of life lessons.

-It’s no secret that the outdoors are healing.
+It’s no secret that the outdoors is healing.
 People have been returning to them forever in hopes of finding true peace.
-Take the opportunity to teach your kids to fish and they’ll have plenty of time to prepare themselves for life.
+Take the opportunity to teach your kids to fish, and they’ll have plenty of time to prepare themselves for life.

 Steve Fitzjohn